 One of the most promising and influential trends in technology of the past few years has been the rise of mobile apps.
-These mini-computer programs can help you use your smartphone or tablet PC to do specific tasks, play games or solve specific problems, find specific types of information or create efficiencies in your daily life.
+These mini-computer programs can help you use your smartphone or tablet to do specific tasks, play games or solve specific problems, find specific types of information, or create efficiencies in your daily life.

 Here are a few recommendations for the best mobile apps for women over 60:

 A lot of us have family and friends scattered all over the world.
 Being able to stay in touch with loved ones is one of the greatest advantages of this new technology.
 Expensive long-distance bills are a thing of the past.